A-Emile/subby/README.md

 To use Subby, open the app and enter the URL, username, and password for your Subsonic-compatible server.
 Once you're logged in, you can browse your music collection and start streaming.

-Subby supports Chromecast, so you can easily stream your music to a compatible device.
-It also supports Android Auto, so you can control it hands-free while driving.
+Subby will support Chromecast, so you can easily stream your music to a compatible device.
+It will also support Android Auto, so you can control it hands-free while driving.

 ## Contributions